 Transition Bewdley came together in response to the twin pressures of peak oil and climate change.
 Members of the group are from all backgrounds and professions, but are united in working towards reducing Bewdley’s dependence on fossil fuels and the town’s carbon footprint.
 Transition Bewdley focus on energy (e.g. looking at the potential for community renewable energy projects and promoting energy conservation, including in Listed Buildings) and food/ land.
-To find out more email email@example.com
+To find out more email or visit their Facebook page.

 There are lots of other environmentally focussed voluntary opportunities in Wyre Forest.
 These include: